hannesdatta/course-odcm/content/docs/tutorials/workflow/extraction-plan-prototyping.md

 Location consists of two main "types" of locations: first, the geography of data storage (e.g., within the EU), and whether you're storing the data locally (e.g., on your office PC), or remotely (e.g., in the cloud).

 Finally, choose how to organize your data.
 The choice is between a file-based system, versus a database.
 For example, if you're extracting image data, you may decide to store them as files.
 Also tabular CSV files belong to this category.
 Alternatively, you can store data in databases, which are collections of tables with clearly defined relationships to one another.
 Databases are more durable than file systems, and they allow you to easily separate extraction (e.g., on remote computers on AWS), from storage (e.g., in a safely secured database on campus).

 {{< hint info >}}
+__Store data immediately as it comes in__

+The basic rule of thumb here is that you store data immediately after its retrieval.
+Never ever write data to a variable in, let's say Python, and wait for your whole scraping script to have finished before writing it to a file.
+The likelihood of loosing data would be just too high!

+{{< hint >}}

+{{< hint info >}}
 __Should you store the raw data during collection?__